 It would appear that he won a competition in 1876 to design the Maryhill Burgh Halls.
 It resembles a French hotel, a style that was relatively popular both in Glasgow and internationally in the 1870s.

-Visit the Maryhill Museum in the Halls to learn more about the history of the area, or why not join us on one of our free guided tours through the buildings to see the beautiful stained glass and hear about the old uses of the Halls?
+Visit the Maryhill Museum in the Halls to learn more about the history of the area or join us on one of our free guided tours through the buildings to see the beautiful stained glass and hear about the old uses of the Halls.

 The Maryhill Burgh Halls are proud to be members of the Scottish Community Heritage Alliance, the Glasgow Social Enterprise Network, and the convention bureau of People Make Glasgow.